sindresorhus/ky/readme.md

 You can use `instanceof KyError` to check if an error originated from Ky, or use the `isKyError()` type guard for cross-realm compatibility and TypeScript type narrowing.

+> [!NOTE]
+> `SchemaValidationError` is intentionally not considered a Ky error. `KyError` covers failures in Ky's HTTP lifecycle (bad status, timeout, retry), while schema validation errors originate from the user-provided schema, not from Ky itself.

 ```js
 import ky, {isKyError} from 'ky';